-At Skerton St Luke's, we believe that the Early Years Foundation Stage is crucial in securing solid foundations that children can build on.
-It is our intent that the children who enter our EYFS develop physically, verbally, cognitively, and emotionally whilst embedding a positive attitude and behaviour to learning, our school and the wider community.
+At Skerton St Luke's, we believe that the Early Years Foundation Stage is key to lay solid foundations that children can build on.
+It is our intent that the children who enter our EYFS develop physically, verbally, cognitively, and emotionally whilst embedding a positive attitude and behaviour to become life-long learners, within our school and the wider community.
 We believe that all children deserve to be valued as an individual and we are passionate in allowing all children to achieve their full, unique potential.
-We begin each New Year by looking at the individual needs of our children considering their different starting points.
-We then carefully develop our flexible EYFS Curriculum which enables them to follow the path of their learning journey, at a point, that is suitable for their unique needs and stage of development.
+We begin each new year by looking at the individual needs of each child considering their different starting points.
+We then carefully develop our enquiry based EYFS Curriculum which enables them to follow the path of their learning journey, at a point, that is suitable for their unique needs and stage of development to achieve their full potential.